Printing Your Own Book: The Ultimate Guide

-The unprecedented growth of on demand book printing has opened the door of opportunity to a lot of UK and US authors hoping to print their books.
+The unprecedented growth of on-demand book printing has opened the door of opportunity to a lot of UK (and US) authors who hope to print their own book in 2020.
 In the past, there were several complicated loops you had to jump through before creating your own book: thankfully this has changed.

-Printing your own book has never been easier and we’re going to show exactly how you can print, and even sell, your own book.
+Printing your own book has never been easier and I’m going to show exactly how you can print, and even sell, your own book: all it takes is a little push in the right direction!

 Making Your Own Book: All You Need to Know